dfinnis/Push_swap/README.md

 * *a* contains the numbers input as argument (unsorted).
 * *b* is empty

 The goal is to have all numbers sorted in stack *a*.
+Shorter solutions (less operations) are better.

 The stacks are circular, so coded as circular doubly linked lists.